darkpanda

 The creation of North and South poles, otherwise mentioned in this thread from Gowron that provides a tool to stop generation of poles, uses the following, very basic algorithm:

-To generate new maps, CivDOS uses a set of 4 input parameters, whose value ranges from 0 to 2:
+To generate new maps, CivDOS uses a set of 4 input parameters, with value ranging from 0 to 2, included

 - 0: Small - islandish world